 - Many people go too far with the idea of equality, to the extent of ignoring the diversity that is integral to humanity.
 If we are not cognizant of and value diversity, we are bound to design systems that impose uniformity, which robs away the opportunity from individuals to be what they uniquely are.

 It is evident that fundamental changes are required to address these issues and change the systems.
 Ingenious innovation is the only recourse to affect fundamental changes in such well-entrenched systems.
 And a huge value proposition of Foaum is to foster such innovation among change agents like social reformers and policy makers, by equipping them with deep insights into various aspects of human nature.

-Most important of those insights come from the concept of the layered structure of organisms, a.k.a., ‘Color Theory’, a.k.a, genetic code of human enterprise.
-Color theory makes it extremely easy for people to identify their own uniqueness and recognize the uniqueness of the others.
+Most important of those insights come from the theory of Colors of Humanity.
+Learning this theory makes it extremely easy for people to identify their own uniqueness and recognize the uniqueness of the others.
 It makes it easy for anyone to determine the strengths of anyone almost formulaically.
 It makes it extremely easy to understand the psychological composition of any given population set.
 It also makes it easy to design efficient organizational structures and team structures.
 It also gives deep insights into how to design products and services to cater to the diversity of humanity.

 Once finding the uniqueness of the individuals is simplified, innovation would go on fire to address the needs of the diversity.
 Once the natural psychological composition and collaboration patterns are understood, innovation would go on fire to design efficient social and organizational structures.

 And it is with that innovation, we can hope to see systems that are integral to our existence, experience, expression and enterprise get redesigned and improved.

 The evolution of Foaum